 “Philosophical ‘Types’ in Hume’s Dialogues,” in V. Hope, ed., Philosophers of the Scottish Enlightenment, Edinburgh University Press, 1984, 116-132.

-Christopher Shields, Aristotle, reviewed in the Journal of Hellenic Studies (forthcoming), 2012
+C. Shields, Aristotle, reviewed in the Journal of Hellenic Studies, 2012.

 G.E.M.
 Anscombe, Faith in a Hard Ground, (with Nic Teh) reviewed in New Blackfriars, July 2010.